CumulusNetworks/docs/content/cumulus-linux/Layer-3/Configuring-FRRouting/_index.md

 a daemon to start, that daemon must be enabled and its daemon-specific configuration file must be present, even if that file is empty.

-YouTo save the current configuration by running:
+You save the current configuration by running:

-    switch# write memory
+    switch# write mem
     Building Configuration...
     Integrated configuration saved to /etc/frr/frr.conf
     [OK]